 MA Professional Studies: may be undertaken after the Diploma, or separately by qualified construction professionals (together with any of the Diploma modules, if desired).
 Comprises one 60-credit dissertation.

 The course has an excellent reputation, and has received a Commendation from the RIBA Visiting Board.
-The feedback from the students is also very positive, as is that from external examiners, who have indicated that they consider the standard of teaching and achievement to be very high.
+The course also scored highly in the national PTES survey.
+The feedback from the students is very positive, as is that from external examiners, who have indicated that they consider the standard of teaching and achievement to be very high.

 The Diploma is taught through a combination of short courses and distance learning.
 A key feature is the general thoroughness and care given to supporting the individual student.
 For example, students receive written feedback on all interim course work submissions, and the programme director visits all students in their placements at least once.

 The short courses include many workshop sessions, group working exercises and individual tutorials (made possible through having a small cohort).
 The Diploma also has unusual features such as an adjudication writing exercise, and a module that focuses on international practice.
-A prize is awarded by Austin Smith Lord for the best Diploma graduate, and by the Society of Construction Law for the best adjudicator decision.
+A prize is awarded by Stride Treglown for the best Diploma graduate, and by the Society of Construction Law for the best adjudicator decision.